If you’re fired or unfairly dismissed

 - Use the online tool to find out what financial support you could access.

 Your boss must follow a fair process and have a good reason to fire you.

 A personal grievance is a kind of complaint an employee can bring against an employer.
-You can file a personal grievance if you think you've been unfairly fired — known as unjustified dismissal.
+For example, you can file a personal grievance if you think you’ve been unfairly fired — known as unjustified dismissal.

 Being fired during a trial period

-	Your employer can fire you without giving reasons or warnings if you’re within a 90-day trial period.
+Your employer can fire you without giving reasons or warnings if you’re within a trial period.

 Forced resignation or constructive dismissal

 Constructive dismissal is when you resign because your employer has made work unbearable for you or pressured you to resign.